Proportionally Representative Clustering: Towards an Axiom Capturing Proportional Representation

-\begin{example}[Limitation of proportional fairness and core fairness] Suppose agents are {located} in the $[0,1]$ interval.
-10,000 agents are at point 0 and 1000 agents are at point 1.
-Suppose we want to find $k$ centers. {UP} requires that 10 centers are at or just around point 0 and 1 center is at point 1.
+\begin{example}[Proportional fairness and core fairness] Suppose agents are {located} in the $[0,1]$ interval and $k=11$.
+10,000 agents are at point 0 and 1000 agents are at point 1. {UP} requires that 10 centers are at or just around point 0 and 1 center is at point 1.
 However, placing 1 center at point 0 and 10 centers at point 1 satisfies the proportional fairness concept of \citet{CFLM19a} and also the core fairness concept of \citet{LLS+21a}. \end{example}

-The example above shows that there is a need to formalize new concepts that capture proportional representative fairness.
-The property should imply unanimous proportionality but should also be meaningful if no two agents / data points completely coincide in their location. {One reason why proportional fairness and core fairness do not capture UP is that they make an implicit assumption that may be suitable in some contexts of facility location but possibly not in the context of certain unsupervised learning problems.
-The assumption is that an agent \emph{only} cares about the distance from the nearest center and not on how many centers are nearby.} Another issue is that a PF outcome may not exist.
-We introduce an example presented by \citet{MiSh20a} that shows that a PF outcome may not exist.
-We will use the same example to illustrate our new fairness concept. \begin{example} Consider Figure~\ref{fig:PFnott}.
-For the 6 agents and $k=3$, it has been shown by \citet{MiSh20a} that a PF outcome may not exist. \end{example}
+The example above shows that there is a need to formalize new concepts in order to capture proportional representative fairness.
+The property should imply unanimous proportionality but should also be meaningful if no two agents/data points completely coincide in their location. {One reason why the existing fairness concepts do not capture UP is that they make an implicit assumption that an agent \emph{only} cares about the distance from the nearest center and not on how many centers are nearby.} As discussed in the introduction, this assumption is not necessarily accurate in contexts such as data abstraction, sortition, and political representation.

+In addition to capturing proportional representation in a robust sense, we would also like our axiom (and algorithms) to guarantee the existing proportional fairness concepts, at least in an approximate fashion.
+Since a PF outcome may not exist, \citet{CFLM19a} and \citet{MiSh20a} studied an approximate notion of proportional fairness in the discrete and unconstrained settings, respectively.